AA-Battery/Applied-Machine-Learning/exercise5.md

 I created four different heat maps using DHS data from Ghana.
+The variables I am mapping are: size, gender, age, education and wealth.
 I produced heat maps for the raw, standardized, normalized, and percentized data.

 Below are the heatmaps I created: